 Even with tracking and awareness, not every working meeting will rank an A. But none should get an F.

 And - another calculator!
 After your next meeting, poll your participants for a meeting grade.
-You can then use this calculator to get a feel for whether you've made an effective use of your team's time.
+You can then use this meeting value calculator to get a feel for whether you've made an effective use of your team's time.

 Caution!
 Don't take this one too seriously!